hypnopump/MiniFold/readme.md

 # MiniFold
-A mini version of Deep Learning for Protein Structure Prediction inspired by [DeepMind AlphaFold](https://deepmind.com/blog/alphafold/) algorithm.

 ## Summary

 TL;DR: [DeepMind](https://deepmind.com) a company affiliated with Google and specialized in AI presented a novel algorithm for Protein Structure Prediction at [CASP13](http://predictioncenter.org/casp13/index.cgi) (a competition which goal is to find the best algorithms that predict protein structures in different categories).

 The Protein Folding Problem is an interesting one since there's tons of DNA sequence data available and it's becoming cheaper and cheaper at an unprecedented rate (faster than [Moore's law](https://www.genome.gov/27541954/dna-sequencing-costs-data/)).
 The cells build the proteins they need through **transcription** (from DNA to RNA) and **translation** (from RNA to Aminocids (AAs)).
 However, the function of a protein does not depend solely on the sequence of AAs that form it, but also their spatial 3D folding.
 Thus, it's hard to predict the function of a protein from its DNA sequence. **AI** can help solve this problem by learning the relations that exist between a determined sequence and its spatial 3D folding.

-The DeepMind work presented @ CASP was not a technological breakthrough (they did not invent any new type of AI) but an engineering one: they applied well-known AI algorithms to a problem along with lots of data and computing power and found a great solution through model design, feature engineering, model ensembling and so on.
+The DeepMind work presented @ CASP was not a technological breakthrough (they did not invent any new type of AI) but an **engineering** one: they applied well-known AI algorithms to a problem along with lots of data and computing power and found a great solution through model design, feature engineering, model ensembling and so on.
 DeepMind has no plan to open source the code of their model nor set up a prediction server.

 Based on the premise exposed before, the aim of this project is to build a model suitable for protein 3D structure prediction inspired by AlphaFold and many other AI solutions that may appear and achieve SOTA results.

 ## Proposed Architecture

-The methods implemented are inspired by DeepMind's original post.
+The [methods implemented](implementation_details.md) are inspired by DeepMind's original post.
 Two different residual neural networks (ResNets) are used to predict **angles** between adjacent aminoacids (AAs) and **distance** between every pair of AAs of a protein.
 For distance prediction a 2D Resnet was used while for angles prediction a 1D Resnet was used.

 <div style="text-align:center">
 	<img src="https://storage.googleapis.com/deepmind-live-cms/images/Origami-CASP-181127-r01_fig4-method.width-400.png" width="600" height="400">